jpylkkan21/portfolio/README.md

 - **Random forest**: Evaluating the significance of different variables.
 You can access this project in both PDF and RMarkdown formats under the "Game_sales_data_analysis" folder.

 Thank you for visiting my portfolio.
-I look forward to sharing more work soon"
+I look forward to sharing more work soon!

 Best regards,
 Jussi Pylkkänen